Your default account currency is set in the Account tab under → ( → on Mac OS X).

 When you create a new account, you have the option to define the

-As an example, let’s set up a typical bank account scenario where you mostly work in US Dollars, but do also have a European bank account using the Euro currency, as well as one bank account in Hong Kong using Hong Kong Dollars.
-So, setup 3 bank accounts, one using the Euro currency, one in US Dollars, and another in Hong Kong Dollars.
+As an example, let’s set up a bank account scenario where you mostly work in US Dollars, but do also have a European bank account using the Euro currency, as well as one bank account in Hong Kong using Hong Kong Dollars.
+So, set up 3 bank accounts, one denominated in US Dollars, one using Euros, and the third in Hong Kong Dollars.
 One possible account structure for this would be: